 If you’re struggling to meet your bills or have nothing saved in case disaster strikes, you have more pressing things to worry about than where you’ll get the best return on your money.
 However, if you’ve got everything together, read on.

 Is the interest rate on your debt higher than the return you expect to earn on your money?

 - Companies can cut their dividends.
 You can go from getting a 5%+ yield on a stock to 2% in a single announcement — and a dividend cut typically negatively impacts the stock price, reducing the capital you can retrieve from the investment.

 - The market does not provide a guaranteed return.
 Historically, stock market averages are fairly juicy, but the average is just that: an average, which means it’s mixed with some up and down years.

 - Your creditor can increase the interest rate on your debt.
 If you owe an organization money, they’re in charge, not you.
 This means they can up your interest rate at any time, and all they need to do is send you a letter to let you know they’ve done so.
 Many students are lured into large debts with super low interest rates, like 0% to 3%, when their in school, only to see that number jump to 5% or more after graduation.

-It’s for this reason it’s often better to opt for aggressively killing your debt before you invest.
+For this reason, it’s often better to opt for aggressively killing your debt before you focus on investing.